 • Rather than choosing activities you think will help improve your college application, get involved in the things you most enjoy.
 The Admissions Selection Committee does not value certain kinds of activities over others; we just want to see passion, dedication, and leadership in whatever you do.

 • The Admissions Selection Committee does not have a preference between the ACT or SAT.
 Take whichever test you’re more comfortable with.

 • Applicants to the Wharton School are strongly encouraged to take a mathematics level 2, Subject Test.

 • Candidates to the School of Nursing are strongly encouraged to take a science Subject Test— preferably chemistry.

 • When selecting teachers to write your letters of recommendation, choose ones in courses that relate to your intended major.

 • Letters of recommendation should be from teachers who taught you in your junior or senior years of high school in core academic subject areas.

 • When asking a teacher to write a letter of recommendation, don’t assume that they remember everything about you.
 If you remind them about your performance in the classroom, they will be better able to write a detailed and compelling letter on your behalf.

 • In the holistic review of applications, we look beyond your academic qualifications to the intangible qualities of our applicants.
 Be authentic when drafting your essays, so that we can get a sense of who you are and what you might bring to our community.
-If you are true to your experiences, ideas, and aspirations, we’ll have a better chance of getting to know you.
+If you are true to your experiences, ideas, and aspirations, we will have a better chance to get to know you.

-• Read each essay prompt on the Penn supplement carefully and be sure that your responses address each question and its parts.
+• Read each essay prompt on the Penn writing supplement carefully and be sure that your responses address each question and its parts.